 While the basics are always pretty similar in every type of invoice, there are several ways in which invoice templates could differ.

-- Type of invoice – The invoice template should match the type of invoice you want to issue.
+The invoice template should match the type of invoice you want to issue.
 For a standard invoice, like the one used in most industries, the template detailed above would be just fine.
 However, a template for a commercial invoice will look different: such an invoice is used when products are crossing international borders, so it would include fields like the country of origin, country of destination, the carrier identification number, etc. The same goes for other types of invoices: different templates need to be created for a proforma invoice, a utility invoice, a debit memo, a timesheet and so on.

-- Design – Invoice templates can differ from each other by their designs.
+Invoice templates can differ from each other by their designs.
 For example, some businesses would prefer to feature their logo on the bottom or the side of the invoice instead of the top.
 While one business would stick to a basic, minimalistic design with no frills, another business could choose to make its invoices on-brand, using the brand colors, a special font, etc.

-- Invoice elements – different businesses may choose to include different elements on the invoice, according to the type of business and the services/products it provides.
+different businesses may choose to include different elements on the invoice, according to the type of business and the services/products it provides.
 While a therapist would use “hours” as the billable unit, a jewelry designer would probably use “units”.
 Many businesses that sell products often choose to add fields that describe the specific product sold, like “model”, “color”, “version” and so on.

-Different Programs to Create Invoices on
+Different Software and Apps to Create Invoices on

 So how does one actually create invoice templates for their business?
 It’s quite simple, really – there are plenty of invoicing software solutions to choose from today, as well as websites you can create an invoice on quickly and easily.
-Some of these programs have to be purchased and downloaded to your computer; plus, you’d need a license number for using them.
+Some of these programs, apps & softwares have to be purchased and downloaded to your computer; plus, you’d need a license number for using them.
 Other programs are completely free, or at least free for a trial period.
 Even simpler and more convenient are websites that provide you with a modular free invoice template with which you can create invoices tailored to your needs online and send them to your clients right away.
 These websites usually require you subscribe, but using them is free of charge (although some may require a yearly or monthly fee, but it is usually quite low).